acl-org/acl-anthology/hugo/content/news/announce_news.md

 By subscribing to this, you get to see the individual papers added to the Anthology and never miss any of the latest developments in NLP and computational linguistics ever again! 🎉
 The feed is limited to the latest 1000 papers, as the full file would be over 40 MB in size, otherwise. 🤯

-We hope that you will enjoy these updates as much as we do, and we'll see you here for the next update!
+We hope that you will enjoy these new features as much as we do, and we'll see you here for the next update!